PGCodehub/Areial-Images-Segmentation/README.md

 #### Approach 2 : Sliding Window Patches of size 250 and Resnet-18 as encoder
 For JPEG images, our model got max accuracy of 95% and IOU of 70%.

 For TIFF images, our model got max accuracy of 96% and IOU of 72%.
-We are submitting the predictions on test images using later model for the challenge as of 20th May 2019.
+We are submitting the predictions on test images using later model for the challenge.

 #### Approach 3 : Sliding Window Patches of size 256 with overlap of 6pixels and Resnet-18 as encoder
 For TIFF images, our model got max accuracy of 96% and IOU of 75.5%.
-We are submitting the predictions on test images using later model for the challenge as of 27th May 2019.
+We are submitting the predictions on test images using later model for the challenge .

 #### Summary
 This is a summary of the three approaches on validation set: